kyleholliday/spotify-app-march-2024/README.md

 # Spotify Connected App

+Currently, with the Spotify API rules, you'll need to email me so I can add your login/email to the approval list for entry.

 ## Local Installation & Set Up

 1. Register a Spotify App in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as a Redirect URI in the app settings